spatie/typescript-transformer/docs/usage/general-overview.md

 ```

 ## Further reading

-The package can do a whole lot more:

 - [Changing](https://spatie.be/docs/typescript-transformer/v1/usage/annotations) names and transformers in a type's annotation
 - [Adding](https://spatie.be/docs/typescript-transformer/v1/dtos/typing-properties) rich types to your DTO's